-16.4 REGISTRATION.
+- 16.4 REGISTRATION.
 Teams are required to register the team drivers at the beginning of each

-16.4.1 Drivers attached to a team may not change teams mid season.
+- 16.4.1 Drivers attached to a team may not change teams mid season.

-16.4.2 Unattached drivers may not join a team for casual events during the season.
+- 16.4.2 Unattached drivers may not join a team for casual events during the season.

-16.4.3 Drivers unattached to any team may be recruited to join a team once the season has begun, but only in the event of permanent absence of a previously registered team member.
+- 16.4.3 Drivers unattached to any team may be recruited to join a team once the season has begun, but only in the event of permanent absence of a previously registered team member.
 They are then required to stay with the team for the remainder of the season.